The simple money habits

 An employer-plan match — 401(k), 403(b), TSP, or 457(b) — is part of your pay, and under-contributing means walking past it.
 Punch in your salary and contribution percentage; we'll show what the gap costs over a decade.

-Slow-cooked advice in a fast-food world.
+Slow-cooked insights in a fast-food world.

 Plain English